Who Is This Credit Card Best For?

 There’s no limit on how many Ultimate Rewards points you can redeem each year, and no minimum requirement for how many points you must use when redeeming them for travel, cash back, or through Amazon.com.

-You may get even more value by transferring your points to the loyalty programs of one of 13 hotel and airline partners.
-Points with both Hyatt hotels and United Airlines, for instance, are worth more than 2 cents each, on average, according to our research.
+You may get even more value by transferring your points to the loyalty programs of one of 14 hotel and airline partners.
+Points with Hyatt hotels are worth 1.88 cents each, while American Airlines points are slightly above 2 cents, on average, according to our research.
 You can transfer your Ultimate Rewards points to any partner at an impressive 1:1 ratio (in 1,000-point increments).
-That's much better than the ratio some competitors offer.

 If the airline is part of an alliance, your redemption options expand even further.
-For instance, United points may be used for flights on most of the 28 Star Alliance partners.
+For instance, United miles may be used for flights on more than 26 Star Alliance partners.

 Then, redeem points for travel through the Ultimate Rewards portal or, even better, transfer them to partner airlines or hotels with high-value points.